ChristopherDavisUCI/UCI-Math-10/_sources/Week7/Week7-Monday.md

 ## Warm-up with `any` and `all`

 On Friday, we removed the rows which were bad in the Energy column, and were lucky that was good enough.
-We really should have removed the rows that bad in any column.
+We really should have removed the rows that were bad in any column.
 We can do that using either `any` or `all`.

 * Using `rng.choice` and `pd.DataFrame`, make a 15x3 pandas DataFrame consisting of randomly chosen values of True and False.
 Call it `df_bool`.
 * Try evaluating `df_bool.any(axis = 1)`, `df_bool.all(axis = 1)`, `df_bool.any(axis = 0)`, `df_bool.all(axis = 0)` to learn about these `any` and `all` methods.